OCA/hr-attendance/hr_attendance_overtime/README.rst

 - Display planning in kiosk mode as well
 - Ensure it works with a two weeks calendar
-- Considering global time off and hrholidays
+- Considering global time off and hr_holidays
 - Ensure there is no overlap between work time lines of the same work time calendar